Sumitkumar005/QA_TESTER/README_FEATURES.md

 This project combines state-of-the-art AI, static analysis, and scalable data infrastructure to deliver a comprehensive code quality intelligence platform.
 It empowers developers to identify, understand, and fix code issues efficiently, improving software security, performance, and maintainability at scale.

----

-Feel free to share this on LinkedIn or other platforms to showcase the power and capabilities of this advanced code quality AI project!